Keep Your Network and Data Safe with a Secure Password

 We hear all the time to keep our devices and accounts secure with a strong password, but it doesn’t need to be difficult to do so.

-To celebrate World Password Day, we’ve broken down 4 key tips to keep your gatekeepers effective, and your information secure.
+To celebrate World Password Day, we’ve broken down 4 key tips to keep your gatekeepers effective, and your information secure to protect your business.

 1. Use a strong password.

 Meaning, avoid using the #1 most used password ever: 123456.
 Not every password needs to be over the top and impossible to remember, but a solid password includes numbers, symbols, capital letters and lowercase letters, is at least 12 characters long, and is not a word derived straight from the dictionary.
 (Check out the world’s most popular passwords of 2016 here.
 Tip: avoid these!).